Reinforcement Learning for Branch-and-Bound Optimisation using Retrospective Trajectories: Retro Branching

-Our intuition is that by keeping all subsequent states in the focus node's sub-tree, we make future transitions more observable to the agent given the current node's state.
-Moreover, by correlating the agent's maximum trajectory length with the depth of the tree rather than the total number of nodes, reconstructed trajectories have orders of magnitude fewer steps and lower return variance than the original full episode, making learning tractable on large \acp{milp}. \ins{Furthermore, because the sequential nodes visited are chosen retrospectively in each trajectory, unlike with \ac{fmsts}, any node selection policy can be used during training.
-As we show in Section \ref{sec:results_and_discussion}, this is a significant help when solving large and complex \acp{milp}.}
+Crucially, retro branching determines the sequence of states in each trajectory (i.e. the transition function of the \ac{mdp}) such that the next state(s) observed in a given trajectory will \textit{always} be within the same sub-tree (see Figure \ref{fig:subtree_episodes_construction}) regardless of the node selection policy used in the original \ac{bnb} episode.
+Our reasoning behind this idea is that the state(s) beneath the current focus node within its sub-tree will have characteristics (bounds, introduced constraints, etc.) which are strongly related with those of the current node, making them more observable than were the next states to be chosen from elsewhere in the search tree, as can occur in the `original \ac{bnb}' episode.
+Moreover, by correlating the agent's maximum trajectory length with the depth of the tree rather than the total number of nodes, reconstructed trajectories have orders of magnitude fewer steps and lower return variance than the original full episode, making learning tractable on large \acp{milp}.
+Furthermore, because the sequential nodes visited are chosen retrospectively in each trajectory, unlike with \ac{fmsts}, any node selection policy can be used during training.
+As we show in Section \ref{sec:results_and_discussion}, this is a significant help when solving large and complex \acp{milp}.

 \secInLine{Rewards} As demonstrated in Section \ref{sec:results_and_discussion}, the use of reconstructed trajectories enables a simple distance-to-goal reward function to be used; a $r=-1$ punishment is issued to the agent at each step except when the agent's action fathomed the sub-tree, where the agent receives $r=0$.
-This provides an incentive for the the branching agent to reach the terminal state as quickly as possible. \ins{When aggregated over all trajectories in a given sub-tree, this auxiliary objective corresponds to fathoming the whole sub-tree (and, by extension, solving the \ac{milp}) in as few steps as possible.}
+This provides an incentive for the the branching agent to reach the terminal state as quickly as possible.
+When aggregated over all trajectories in a given sub-tree, this auxiliary objective corresponds to fathoming the whole sub-tree (and, by extension, solving the \ac{milp}) in as few steps as possible.
+This is because the only nodes which are stored by \citealt{scip2020} and which the brancher will be presented with will be feasible nodes which \textit{potentially} contain the optimal solution beneath them.
+As such, any action chosen by the brancher which provably shows either the optimal solution to not be beneath the current node or which finds an integer feasible dual solution (i.e. an action which fathoms the sub-tree beneath the node) will be beneficial, because it will prevent SCIP from being able to further needlessly explore the node's sub-tree.